Got a Question? Drop Your Question Right >HERE< - Get an Immediate Response

 4. When did you see the doctor?

-5. Don’t go too near the riverbank.
+5. Don’t go too near the river bank.

 6. Why are you here?

-Further informationcan be obtained from the office.
+4. OctoberD. can be obtained directly from the administrative office.

-Enuguis in the East of Nigeria.
+5. The policeE. is a major historic city located in the East of Nigeria.

 Still Got a Question?
 Drop Your Question Right HERE 👇👇 and click on Search.
 Get an Immediate Response...